 Documentation can be submitted to the Technical Approval Authority either in paper form with an ink signature or as a .pdf file with an electronic signature.
-Once signed by the TAA, the developer or their consultant will receive a .pdf copy of the signed document via email.
-If the developer or their consultant wish to receive an approved hard copy of the certificates signed in ink by the TAA, they must submit sufficient hard copies, as necessary.
+Once signed by the TAA, the Developer or their consultant will receive a .pdf copy of the signed document via email.
+If the Developer or their consultant wish to receive an approved hard copy of the certificates signed in ink by the TAA, then they must submit sufficient hard copies as necessary.

-7.7 Managing Geotechnical Risk to CD 622
+7.6 Managing Geotechnical Risk To CD 622

 In parallel with the Technical Approval Process, the Technical Approval Authority shall also act as the principal point of contact for processes associated with Managing Geotechnical Risk to CD 622.
-Under this standard, the developer must demonstrate that geotechnical risk is appropriately managed and certified by the TAA through the design and construction phases by following the procedures described in the standard.
+Under this standard, the Developer must demonstrate that geotechnical risk is appropriately managed and certified by the TAA through the design and construction phases by following the procedures described in the standard.
 These are to be implemented during the process of planning and reporting ground investigations and during the planning, design and construction of geotechnical works affecting the highway.
 However, where it is clear from the outset of a project that no geotechnical design or construction activities are necessary, then it can be assumed that the CD 622 process will not apply.

-7.7.1 Designer's Geotechnical Advisor
+Designer's Geotechnical Advisor

-It is the responsibility of the developer and their design consultant to appoint the designer's Geotechnical Advisor to oversee and act as focal point for the planning, procurement, interpretation and implementation of the geotechnical aspects of the project.
+It is the responsibility of the Developer and their Design Consultant to appoint the Designer's Geotechnical Advisor to oversee and act as focal point for the planning, procurement, interpretation and implementation of the geotechnical aspects of the project.
 The appointed person will be a geotechnical engineer with experience appropriate to the project being undertaken and with the experience and qualifications of a Geotechnical Designer as described in the Site Investigation in Construction Series Documents, published by the Institution of Civil Engineers.
 Details of the appointment shall be submitted to the TAA for their acceptance.

-The Technical Approval Authority shall appoint their own Geotechnical Advisor to review and approve documents submitted by the developer.
+The Technical Approval Authority shall appoint their own Geotechnical Advisor to review and approve documents submitted by the Developer

-7.7.2 The CD 622 Process
+The CD 622 Process

-To ensure that geotechnical risks are identified and correctly managed, CD 622 requires the developer and their design consultant to follow a sequence of geotechnical design processes through planning, design and construction.
-At each stage information and certificates will be submitted to the Technical Approval Authority who will comment on and/or approve the submitted documents subject to the guidance of their Geotechnical Advisor.
+To ensure that geotechnical risks are identified and correctly managed, CD 622 requires the Developer and their Design Consultant to follow a sequence of geotechnical design processes through planning, design and construction.
+At each stage information and certificates will be submitted to the TAA who will comment on and/or approve the submitted documents subject to the guidance of their Geotechnical Advisor.